ckaznable/yt-cli-live/README.md

 # Youtube Text Live Streaming in CLI

-This project is currently a work in progress (WIP).
-It aims to enable streaming YouTube videos and converting the audio into text, displaying it in the command line interface (CLI).
+This project aims to enable streaming YouTube videos and converting the audio into text, displaying it in the command line interface (CLI).
 The project utilizes the [whisper-rs](https://github.com/tazz4843/whisper-rs), [whisper.cpp](https://github.com/ggerganov/whisper.cpp), [silero-vad](https://github.com/snakers4/silero-vad) and [yt-dlp](https://github.com/yt-dlp/yt-dlp) libraries and is being developed in Rust.

-Please note that the project is still under active development, and certain features or functionalities may be incomplete or subject to change.
-Contributions, suggestions, and bug reports are welcome.

 ## Requirement